alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 ## Machine learning in the loop

-.context35[The traditional scientific discovery loop is too slow.]
+.context35[The traditional scientific discovery loop is too slow for certain applications.]

 .right-column-66[<br>.center[![:scale 80%](../assets/images/slides/scientific-discovery/loop_2.png)]]

 .left-column-33[
+<br><br>
 A .highlight1[machine learning model] can be:
 * trained with data from _real-world_ experiments and ]